turingschool/front-end-curriculum/projects/build-your-own-backend.md

 All endpoints should respond with the minimum status code results:

-* 200: Success
+* 200/201: Success
 * 404: Not Found

-If POST request fails to save an entity due to bad information being sent to it, you should respond with
+If POST/PUT/PATCH request fails to save an entity due to bad information being sent from the client, you should respond with

 * 422: Unprocessable Entity